thuri10/thuri10.github.io/content/posts/Android-appsec-part-1.md

 `Realtime database` stores data as one large JSON tree and synchronized every time a new device is connected.The data received or stored in the database is determined by the security rules of `read` and `write`.

+> [!important]
-Firebase allows read and write rules to the database to be set to true or false.
+> Firebase allows read and write rules to the database to be set to true or false.
 When **.read** is set to true means describes if and data is allowed to be read by users and **.write** describes if and when data is allowed to be written.

 Example of a firebase rule where read and write are allowed.

 ```json